NewsGreat Falls News

 Alluvion Health’s Vice President of Community Impact Kate Nessan says the plan for the building was always to house childcare services while maintaining the historic building.

-You can learn more about Opportunities, Inc’s Head Start services here.
+You can learn more about Opportunities, Inc’s Head Start services by clicking here.

 (JUNE 1, 2018) Friday marked the end of the 90th and final year at Roosevelt Elementary School.
 Next year, the students, teachers, and staff will move to a new location at Giant Springs Elementary School.